matthewnolan/Speek-Beta-Source/README.md

 This is the core of Speek's conference calling product (code named Headstand).
 This is prepared for code example purposes only and is missing a few core functions.
-For a working version of the application see: beta.speek.com or contract me directly.
+For a working version of the application see: beta.speek.com or contract directly.